bot13956/extract_table_from_pdf_file_using_R/README.md

 # extract_table_from_pdf_file_using_R

-This code extracts a table from a pdf file using data wranging techniques in R.
+This code illustrates how to extract a table from a pdf file using data wranging techniques in R.

 trade_report.pdf: original pdf file containing table to be extracted.